30 Things to Do in São Paulo, Brazil - By a Local

 While this is the historic Japanese neighborhood and plenty of restaurants and Japanese stores remain, many of the immigrants and their descendants have moved on to other neighborhoods.
 You’ll still find plenty of people of Japanese heritage, but now you’ll also see other Brazilian residents and more recent immigrants from China, Africa, and Latin America.

-To see Liberdade at it’s busiest, visit in the mid morning to early afternoon on Saturdays and Sundays when the Feira da Liberdade (Liberdade street fair) is in full swing and Paulistas from all over the city come to wander, eat, and shop.
+To see Liberdade at it’s busiest, visit in the mid morning to early afternoon on Saturdays and Sundays when the Feira da Liberdade (Liberdade street fair) is in full swing and Paulistanos from all over the city come to wander, eat, and shop.
+Be prepared for serious crowds as this event has gotten more popular than ever.

-For a classic meal, go have gyoza and lamen (in Portuguese they say lamen, not ramen) at Aska Lamen, the best ramen joint in SP.
+For a classic meal, go have gyoza and lamen (in Portuguese it's lamen, not ramen) at Aska Lamen, the best ramen joint in SP.

 *If you want to see Liberdade and also cover all of the city center’s highlights in a morning or afternoon, check out my city center walking tour or my city center bike tour.